-If you travel to Puerto Rico from any US state or territory and ARE NOT fully vaccinated:
+If you travel to Puerto Rico from any US state or territory:

 If you travel to Puerto Rico from abroad (this does NOT include US states or territories):

-In addition to completing the Department of Health’s Traveler Declaration Form, the federal government established that people traveling to any US state or territory coming from abroad must present evidence of a negative COVID-19 test result to the airline before boarding.
-Otherwise, they will not be able to travel.
-These people must complete the Passenger Disclosure and Attestation to the United States of America form before boarding.
-For more information about this process.
-For more information in general, visit: http://bit.ly/2MLrTy2.
+In addition to completing the Department of Health’s Travel Declaration Form of the local, the federal government established that people traveling to any US state or territory coming from abroad must present evidence of a negative COVID-19 test done one day before traveling, to the airline before boarding, otherwise, they will not be able to travel.
+These people must complete this form: Disclosure and Attestation of passengers to the United States before boarding.
+You can find more information on the US State Department’s website: http://bit.ly/2MLrTy2.